micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-33-rashi_en.md

 <b>This is the blessing . . . before his death.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Close to his death, for ‘If not now, when’?

 ### passuk 2
-<b>He said: Hachem came from Sinai.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He began with the praise of God, and afterward, he introduced the needs of the Israelites.
+<b>He said: Adonoy came from Sinai.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He began with the praise of God, and afterward, he introduced the needs of the Israelites.
 And his opening praise <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>also mentions the merit of the Israelites.
 All this by way of seeking favor, as if to say, ‘They are worthy of receiving blessings.’
 <b>Came from Sinai.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He went out to meet them when they came to station themselves at the foot of the mountain, like a bridegroom going forward to receive his bride, as it is said, “Toward God” — this teaches that He went forward towards them.
 <b>Radiated forth to them from Seir.</b> As He had made an overture to the children of Eisav, to accept the Torah — but they refused.
 <b>[He] appeared.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>To them. <b>From Mount Paran.</b> where He went to make an overture to the children of Yishmael to accept it — but they refused.